geoadmin/mf-geoadmin3/chsdi/static/doc/source/services/sdiservices.rst

 REST Services
 =============

+Most services are implementing or are heavily inspired by `ESRI GeoServices REST Specification <http://www.esri.com/industries/landing-pages/geoservices/geoservices>`_ or by the `Open Geospatial Consortium (OGC) <http://opengeospatial.org>`_.

 .. _metadata_description:

 Layers Metadata
 ---------------

-This service provides metatdata for the available layers in the GeoAdmin API.
+This service provides metadata for the available layers in the GeoAdmin API.

 URL
 ^^^